-Leaders model a team approach by acknowledging, encouraging and appreciating efforts, contributions and expertise, while instilling a culture in which it is safe to challenge.
+Leaders model a team approach by acknowledging, encouraging and appreciating efforts, contributions and expertise, while instilling a 'safe-to-challenge' culture.
 They listen to others and respect different perspectives.
 They recognise that people are often best placed to identify their own outcomes and encourage staff to support this approach.